English/Humanities

 Fall/Spring, 3 credit hours GER 8

-In this course, students will explore the short story genre by reading selections from various writers around the world in order to gain perspective on both the literary form of the short story and the myriad of ideas expressed within that form.
-Three hours lecture per week.
+The short story genre is explored by reading selections from various writers around the world.
+Students also write their own short stories in order to gain perspective on the literary form of the short story, the range of ideas expressed within that form, and the creative process used to produce that form.

 ENGL 317 WORLD POETRY